flycheck/flycheck-d-unittest/README.md

+## Notice
+Now D syntax checker is a part of Flycheck!
+This library only provides D unittest checker.

 #flycheck-d.el

-This library adds D support to flycheck.
+This library adds D unittest support to flycheck.

 Requirements:
   * DMD 2.063 or later